thalescomp/Project-Descriptions-for-Review/Front End/Front End Grit.md

 1. You have created a `lettertoself.txt` file
 2. You have created a `goals.txt` file
 3. You are proud of your reflections, and are ready to have a Project Reviewer spend time reviewing them!
-4. You checked your project against the the Rubric
+4. You checked your project against the the [Rubric](https://docs.google.com/document/d/1UjQzos6GhoFEi0ZsOr9Q_hdqBSZjaKBnGLuLe9VdMCM/pub).
 5. You have created a .zip file with your submission.
 For instructions on how to do this, click here.

 When you feel ready to submit, use the blue **Submit Project** button below!